The steps involved in signing up are:

 Register the username

-- Hash the password and username through scrypt to get the identity key pair, following key pair and symmetric root key.
+- Hash the password and username through scrypt to get the auth key pair, and symmetric root key.

 - Generate a signed username claim including an expiry, and the ipfs node id of the storage server (the server we are signing up through) This is just identity.sign(username, expiry, [storage id])